-- Be eligible for graduation during the senior year with a cumulative grade point average of at least 3.0 in core academic subjects. - Be recognized as a good citizen of the high school community by being involved and demonstrating leadership in at least one extra-curricular activity. - Complete and submit a Board of Trustees Scholarship Application and the Free Application for Federal Student Aid. - Write an essay of at least 200 words explaining why he or she has chosen to attend Pennsylvania Highlands Community College.
+- Be eligible for graduation during the senior year with a cumulative grade point average of at least 3.5 in core academic subjects. - Be recognized as a good citizen of the high school community by being involved and demonstrating leadership in at least three extracurricular activity. - Complete and submit a Board of Trustees Academic Scholarship Application and the Free Application for Federal Student Aid. - Write an essay of at least 200 words explaining why the committee should nominate him or her as a scholarship recipient. - Complete the College's placement testing and score college-ready in all sections or submit SAT scores of at least 500 in both verbal and math.

-The scholarship will begin during the fall semester following high school graduation and covers the cost of tuition only.
+The scholarship covers the cost of tuition only and fees are the responsibility of the student.
 College fees are the responsibility of the student.
 Students will be monitored each semester to track academic progress, credit load, and to confirm eligibility.

-The scholarship is renewed each academic semester, for a maximum of five semesters, provided the following criteria are met each term:
+The scholarship is renewed each academic semester, for a single program of study over a maximum of five semesters, provided the following criteria are met:

-- The recipient must be enrolled full time during all scholarship semesters and must successfully complete at least 25 college credits during the first academic year at Pennsylvania Highlands. - The recipient maintains a grade point average of 3.0 each academic semester at Pennsylvania Highlands.
+- The recipient must be enrolled full time during all scholarship semesters and must successfully complete at least 25 college credits during the first academic year at Pennsylvania Highlands. - The recipient must maintain a cumulative grade point average of at least 3.25 at Pennsylvania Highlands. - The recipient must complete at least ten hours of College service during their first academic year, under the direction of the Admissions Office. - The recipient must work with an assigned scholarship mentor in the Student Success Center throughout their award period.